philip-segerfast/Radio-Project/README.md

 4. Run `npm run serve` to start Node.js (Vue CLI) server
 5. Navigate to `localhost:3000` using a web browser

-*Please note that this project had a very limited time limit and that there are plenty of bugs, and that all of the members still are in the learning stage, some more than others.*
+*Please note that this project had a very limited time limit and that there are plenty of bugs.
+Also note that all of the members still are in the learning stage, some more than others, and that everybody has different experience and skill.*